plantuml/plantuml-server/README.md

   * Default value: `ROOT`
 * `PLANTUML_CONFIG_FILE`
   * Local path to a PlantUML configuration file (identical to the `-config` flag on the CLI)
+  * File content will be added before each PlantUML diagram code.
   * Default value: `null`
 * `PLANTUML_LIMIT_SIZE`
   * Limits image width and height